Delay on broadcast erasure channels under random linear combinations: Dependence of RLC delay on the blocklength

 where the inequality used in \eqref{eq:rtrtyuyuioio} is $\max_j (a_j + b_j) \leq \max_j a_j + \max_j b_j$.
 But, repeated application of Prop.\ \ref{prop:monotonicityHomogeneous} shows \eqref{eqref:tmqwxcpot} is negative, and therefore the inequality \eqref{eq:rtrtyuyuioio} is too weak to establish $\Delta^{(c)} > 0$. \end{remark}

 We now turn our focus to the sample path relationship of these quantities.
 Consider the total delay to transmit $m$ packets using blocklengths $c,c'$, where without loss of generality we suppose $c' > c$.
 Using a blocklength $c$ ($c'$) requires $\lceil m/c \rceil$ ($\lceil m/c' \rceil$) blocks, respectively, with the last block possibly being a partial block.
-We consider two cases: $i)$ $m \leq c'$ (Lemma \ref{lem:samplepathmonotone}) and $ii)$ $m > c'$ (Prop.\ \ref{prop:monotonicitySamplePathInfFieldsize}), and assume the field size $d$ to be infinite for both.
+We consider two cases (Prop.\ \ref{prop:monoSamplePathCombined}): $i)$ $m \leq c'$ and $ii)$ $m > c'$, and assume the field size $d$ to be infinite for both.
 Under this assumption the only randomness in the delay is from the erasure or nonerasure of each transmission to each receiver, and does not include the randomness from the random linear combinations.
 We introduce some notation.
-Let $T_{n:n}^{(c,m)}(\omega)$, $T_{n:n}^{(c',m)}(\omega)$ be the delay to broadcast a workload of $m$ packets using a blocklength $c$, $c'$, respectively, for realization $\omega$. \begin{lemma} Assume A2: State-independent receptions, heterogeneous receivers.
-Consider any sample path (realization) $\omega$ of erasures and nonerasures to each receiver over the sequence of transmissions.
-The total time to complete the transmission of a workload of $m$ packets under blocklengths $c,c'$ with $c < c'$ and $m \leq c'$ obeys $T_{n:n}^{(c',m)}(\omega) \leq T_{n:n}^{(c,m)}(\omega)$ for all realizations $\omega \in \Omega$. \end{lemma} \begin{proof} We consider two cases: $i)$ $m \leq c$, and $ii)$ $c < m \leq c'$.
-In the first case, the increase in the blocklength from $c$ to $c'$ will have no effect on the completion time of the workload, since a single block suffices for both blocklengths, thus $T_{n:n}^{(c',m)}(\omega) \leq T_{n:n}^{(c,m)}(\omega)$ for all $\omega \in \Omega$.
-In the second case, $c < m \leq c'$ means under blocklength $c$ there exists a positive integer $k$ and a nonnegative integer $l$ such that $m = k c + l$, i.e., $k+1$ blocks are required, with the first $k$ blocks having length $c$ and the last $(k+1)^{\rm th}$ block having length $l$.
-At most one block is required to handle the workload of $m$ packets under blocklength $c'$.
-Let $y^{(c)}_{n:n,i}$ for $i \in [k]$ and $y^{(l)}_{n:n,k+1}$ be the durations of the $k+1$ blocks under blocklength $c$, and
+Let $T_{n:n}^{(c,m)}(\omega)$, $T_{n:n}^{(c',m)}(\omega)$ be the delay to broadcast a workload of $m$ packets using a blocklength $c$, $c'$, respectively, for realization $\omega$.